galuque/euler/README.md

 Tackling Project Euler problems in different programming lanuguages to better understand the tradeoffs and strengths of each one.

-So far, thera are solutions in C, Python, Clojure and Haskell.
+So far, there are solutions in C, Python, Clojure and Haskell.

 ## Dependencies